 - When an upward or downward trend might be about to start

 - When the market may be about to turn

 - When the market is likely to stabilise at a certain price

 Using double Bollinger bands on nextmarkets

-Double Bollinger band strategy is simple, but effective.
-They are among the first indicators checked by even experienced traders and in nextmarkets broker strategies across all different market types.
+The Double Bollinger bands strategy is simple, but effective.
+Bollinger bands are among the first indicators checked by experienced traders and in nextmarkets broker strategies across all different market types.
 This makes them possibly the most useful indicator of market behaviour that exists today.
-Double Bollinger bands tell traders:
+Double Bollinger bands can help to inform traders:

 - When there is a strong enough market trend to continue riding the market

 - When an existing market trend may be strong enough to enter the market